Interoperable-data/automate-va/docs/USE CASES/CLD.md

 ### Presentation

-This document does not treat the approach to implement a [`Presenter for CLD's`](../COMPONENTS/app-core.md#presenters) as this module ony displays the CLD resource, in formats as configured outside of the scope of Use Cases.
+This document does not treat the approach to implement a [`Presenter for CLD's`](../COMPONENTS/app-core.md#presenters) as this module only displays the CLD resource, in formats as configured outside of the scope of Use Cases.

 ### Subscriptions